Forbury, New Zealand: History

 Prior to European settlement, the area of Forbury was not permanently settled, but several tracking and walking routes crossed The Flat.
 The first non-native residents were the Valpys, who arrived in Otago in January 1849, and set up farms along the western edge of The Flat.
-The farms, named Caversham and The Forbury, were named by early settler William Henry Valpy after places around his former home town of Reading, Berkshire, England.
+The farms, named Caversham and The Forbury, were named by early settler William Henry Valpy after Caversham and the Forbury, places around his former home town of Reading, Berkshire, England.
 The Valpys, who were among the new colony's richest people, built a road known initially as "Valpy's Track" between Dunedin and their farm, roughly along the current route of Hillside and Forbury Roads.
 The family and their retinue of servants and labourers formed a virtual village close to the northern end of modern St Clair.
 Other notable settlers in the area were the McIndoe family, whose descendants included noted plastic surgeon Archibald McIndoe.

-Much of the swampy ground along the route of Valpy's Track in the area of modern Forbury was reclaimed by Chinese market gardeners, many of whom leased their land from the Valpys and McIndoes. any of the Chinese had come to Otago at the time of the Central Otago gold rush.
+Much of the swampy ground along the route of Valpy's Track in the area of modern Forbury was reclaimed by Chinese market gardeners, many of whom leased their land from the Valpys and McIndoes. any of the Chinese had come to Otago at the time of the Otago gold rush.
 Prior to their work, the flat was largely covered with flax and ferns, although their digging produced considerable evidence that the area had once been heavily wooded.
 The market gardens extended across much of the area of Forbury, across what is now Tonga Park and from Kircaldy Street, St Kilda to Forbury Road.

 Although Forbury is now almost entirely a residential suburb, this was not always the case.
 One of Otago's principal quarries, Shiel's Brickmaking, existed close to the cliff to the west of Forbury Road from 1901 until the 1930s.